-CHOC's volunteer team provides critical assistance in our mission to nurture, advance and protect the health and well-being of children.
-In order to fully integrate our volunteers into teams that care for our patients and support the hospital's work, we ask that all volunteers meet rigorous standards.
-We ask for your patience and understanding, and appreciate your desire to help us support a safe and healthy environment for all of CHOC's families, patients, associates and volunteers.
+CHOC’s volunteer team provides crucial assistance in our mission to nurture, advance, and protect the health and well-being of children.
+In order to fully immerse our volunteers into teams that care for our patients and support the hospital’s work, we ask all volunteers meet our rigorous standards.
+We ask for your patience and understanding, and greatly appreciate your desire to help us support a safe and healthy environment for all of CHOC’s families, patients, associates, and volunteers.

 Volunteer Standards for CHOC and CHOC at Mission:

-- Volunteers must donate a minimum of 100 hours of service annually and commit to a regularly scheduled work shift.
+- Volunteers must dedicate a minimum of 100 hours of service annually.
 Out of the 100 hours of service, 10 hours must be committed to clerical or special event support.

 - Volunteers must have access to or possess a computer and email address.
 The Volunteer Services department utilizes email to communicate vital information.

 - Committed to providing excellent service on a regular, weekly basis

 - Dedicated to make a difference to the lives of our patients and their families first

 - Motivated not to simply be here, but to go above and beyond

 - Open to communicate with others in a warm and friendly manner